Common Lisp the Language, 2nd Edition

 Implementations are permitted to support non-portable synonyms for these types, as well as to introduce other types that are above, below, or between the types shown in this tree as long as the indicated subtype relationships are not violated.

-The types simple-condition
+The types simple-condition,

-are pairwise
+serious-condition, and warning are pairwise

-is also disjoint from types
+disjoint.
+The type error is also disjoint from types

 [Type]